 Sharon Louden's work as an advocate for artists is extensive and growing.
 Her efforts to create opportunities and collaborate extend not only to fellow artists, but also to curators, critics, museum professionals, educators, and others.
 Although Sharon focuses her energy as a catalyst, collaborator and connector in the following areas below, her advocacy is ongoing and spread across many different channels at the same time.
 The underlying principal prevalent throughout stems from the simple idea that generosity yields generosity.

 The measurable outcome from these events continues to be substantial and wide-ranging, including employment and exhibition opportunities, community building, individual validation, and implementation of new ideas.
 Data culled from attendees has clearly revealed what is needed and wanted by artists in every community.
 The data is also being collected to form a case study that will be shared publicly in different forms, including an exhibition in a collaboration with artist and Living and Sustaining a Creative Life contributor Jennifer Dalton.
-We are currently working with various partners to organize and distribute this data widely.
+We are currently working with the Emily Hall Tremaine Foundation and other partners to organize and distribute this data widely.

 The Ford Foundation has endorsed the The Artist as Culture Producer Conversation Tour with fiscal support for events that cross-pollinate book contributors with local artists in communities who wouldn't otherwise have the opportunity to participate.